-Then hang the length to dry... keeping it as straight as possible, and securing the end so the twist won't unwind while the skin is drying.
+Then hang the length to dry.
+Keep it as straight as possible and secure the end so the twist won't unwind while the skin is drying.
 Be aware, in choosing where to hang the skin strips from your rabbit hides, that they'll probably give off some odor in the course of the drying process.
 Therefore, unless rain or snow is likely, it would be best to leave them outdoors.

 Once the twisted strips have dried (they'll be slightly stiff by then), you can begin the actual "weaving" of the blanket.
-First, tiewith a square knot-two eight-foot cords together, then hang the knot over a hook or nail that's about seven feet above the ground.
+First, tie two eight-foot cords together with a square knot, then hang the knot over a hook or nail that's about seven feet above the ground.
 Next, secure one end of the first fur strip to the twine by bringing one cord over and the other under the skin, and tying the twine to hold the strip securely in place.
-Now, take the tip of another length of fur and place it against the first, cross the cords around it — one in front and one in backand proceed along.
+Now, take the tip of another length of fur and place it against the first, cross the cords around it — one in front and one in back — and proceed along.
 Work with one strip at a time, and pull the crossed strings firmly in order to give the blanket a tight weave.
 (I haven't found it necessary to tie each of these strips in place, but you could certainly do so.)
-When your creation reaches the width you want (or when you run out of skins ...
-I've discovered that about 100 hides are required to make a blanket to fit a double bed), tie the last strip in place and secure the free ends of the cords in such a way that the loose skins hang perpendicular to the ground.
+When your creation reaches the width you want (Or when you run out of skins; I've discovered that about 100 hides are required to make a blanket to fit a double bed), tie the last strip in place and secure the free ends of the cords in such a way that the loose skins hang perpendicular to the ground.